 Writing in Technical Fields

 In my late teen years, everyone was discovering themselves through the form of education.
-They were deciding on what to do, which fields they have interest in, and establishing goals for the near future.
+They were deciding on what to do, which fields they had interest in, and establishing goals for the near future.
 High school education played a vital role in their decisions; people started choosing Biology over Chemistry or both at the same time.
 Among a few other classmates, I took Chemistry as a core subject.
-The decision of taking Chemistry over Biology was inspired by the Academic Principle, Dr. Katarzyna Ewa Buga.
+The decision of taking Chemistry over Biology was inspired by the Academic Director, Dr. Katarzyna Ewa Buga.
 She acquired a PhD in Chemistry from the Warsaw University of Technology, has over 16 years of experience in teaching, researching, contributing to the scientific journals, and has been guiding me ever since the start of High School.
-When questioned what could be the possible daily writing tasks an Academic Principle/ Chemistry professor, she responded by saying that “Emails, writing instructions for the labs, PowerPoint presentations and executive summaries that are presented to your higher ups play a vital role in our day to day tasks.”
+When questioned what could be the possible daily writing tasks an Academic Director/ Chemistry professor, she responded by saying that “Emails, writing instructions for the labs, PowerPoint presentations and executive summaries that are presented to your higher ups play a vital role in our day to day tasks.”
 Through her guidance, The European School has managed to expand its Science programs and the school as a whole.
 In the moment of expansion, writing played a vital role in acquiring donations, promoting, and gaining support of the higher ups to allow her to expand at a private educational intuition.

 In order to gain donations, grants, and expand the school’s science programs, communication played a vital role; in specific, communicating through electronic mails and letters.
 Effectively communicating and being direct to the point are the two main aspects of the email genre for getting an approval or a positive response from your target audience.
 Hence, the use of a proper and formal language in an email, in the words of Dr. Buga, “increases your chances of acquiring what you are seeking.”

 Furthermore, the tone of an email also plays a vital role in communicating your goal towards a target audience.
-For example, an email to a higher up for a proposal would be professional, descriptive and would have a certain type of a “hook” to it to allow the target audience to be interested.
-While an email to students, would be friendlier and normally consist of information about upcoming activities and deadlines.
+For example, an email to a higher up for a proposal would be professional, descriptive and would have a certain type of a “hook” to it to allow the target audience to be interested, while an email to students would be friendlier and normally consist of information about upcoming activities and deadlines.
 In addition, an email to the student’s parents would be strictly professional, formal, and direct to the point; as it is an unknown person that could be considered a customer of the private educational institution.
-Although when communicating internally with a staff member of a particular organization, it is friendlier, yet keeping it professional.
+However when communicating internally with a staff member of a particular organization, it is friendlier, yet keeping it professional.
 This is because after a while the staff members begin to have a personal relationship with each other, allowing them to “loosen up” on the formality of their communication.
 Hence, there is a lot of room to make errors, which, is tolerable to a certain extent.
 However, it is completely intolerable to have an email consist of errors, in terms of language and grammar, to a higher up and/or parents.
 Communicating towards an internal audience can be looser on the formality of the email, while communicating with an external audience needs to contain professionalism due the email itself reflecting the image of the institution/organization.